German foreign minister open to one last push for orderly Brexit

 BERLIN (Reuters) - Delaying Britain’s departure from the European Union is justifiable if there is a real chance of securing an orderly Brexit, German Foreign Minister Heiko Maas told Germany’s Funke media group.

 “A postponement makes sense if it leads to an orderly Brexit,” Maas said.
-“If there is a real chance, then I think a lap of honor is justifiable,” he said of a delay.
+“If there is a real chance, then I think a lap of honour is justifiable,” he said of a delay.

 “There can only be a solution on the basis of the Withdrawal Agreement,” Maas said of the divorce deal that British lawmakers have rejected twice.
 “But it is also clear that it is especially important to us that the European elections run properly.”